NHS soups and shakes diet can beat type 2 diabetes

 Editor

+A “soups and shakes” diet trialled by the NHS can help diabetes patients go into remission, a new study has suggested.

-An NHS “soups and shakes” diet can help swathes of people with type 2 diabetes put their condition “in remission”, experts have said.
+Research conducted by the NHS has found a soup and shake diet alongside clinical monitoring can help people with type 2 diabetes.

-And almost a third can put their type 2 diabetes in remission, according to a new paper published in the journal Lancet Diabetes and Endocrinology.
+Almost a third of participants, for whom there was data, put their type 2 diabetes in remission, according to a new paper published in the journal Lancet Diabetes and Endocrinology.

+The news comes amid worsening shortages of drugs, such as semaglutide – the drug marketed as Ozempic – which can be used by people with type 2 diabetes.
+Shortages have been driven by an increase in demand for the drugs after they were approved for weight-loss use.

-The year-long programme helps people kick-start their weight loss journey with a low calorie “meal replacement” diet of soups, shakes and bars for the first 12 weeks.
+The year-long NHS programme helps people kick-start their weight loss journey with a low-calorie “meal replacement” diet of soups, shakes and bars for the first 12 weeks.

 People are then encouraged to reintroduce healthy food and are supported to maintain their weight loss.